csterritt/fiber-basic-auth/README.md

 Sixth, the code should remember what protected path you tried to visit, and once you sign in, take you there instead of to the root.

-Seventh, do basic input validation, e.g., on emails.
+Seventh, do basic input validation, e.g., on email addresses.
+Maybe figure out how to do HTML validation (it is 2023, after all).